The Midwest Jewish Play Writing Contest

 YOU WILL VOTE…ONLY ONE PLAY WILL WIN!

-For the fourth year, Continuum Theater partners with The Jewish Plays Project to bring the international Jewish Play Writing Contest to the Midwest.
+For the fifth year, Continuum Theater partners with The Jewish Plays Project to bring the international Jewish Play Writing Contest to the Midwest.
 Actors read selections from three brand-new Jewish plays and the audience votes for their favorite to continue on to the final round.
+This contest helps playwrights develop and promote new plays that feature Jewish characters and themes.

 Congregation Beth Shalom, Northbrook, IL